seeraven/gitcache/doc/source/usage.rst

 :code:`git lfs fetch ...`
     Fetch the lfs parts for the repository and specified ref.

+:code:`git lfs pull ...`
+    Fetch the lfs parts for the repository and specified ref.

+:code:`git submodule init`
+    Perform the submodule init by calling the original git command with the original remote URL.
+This is to ensure relative remote URLs are constructed correctly.

 :code:`git submodule update`
     Perform the submodule update by calling the individual git commands to ensure that